Chinese Longitudinal Healthy Longevity Survey (CLHLS), 1998-2002 (ICPSR 3891)

 This study was funded by:

 - United States Department of Health and Human Services.
+National Institutes of Health.
 National Institute on Aging (PO1AG08761)

 Scope of Study